VAT on Temu, Shein & the CHF 150 Limit in 2026

 | Tobacco (cigarettes) | 250 pieces |

-The quantity limits apply in addition to the value allowance.
-Exceeding either triggers customs duties and VAT, even if you stay below CHF 150.
+These limits apply on top of the value allowance.
+Go over either one and customs duties and VAT kick in, even if you stayed under CHF 150.

-The QuickZoll app from FOCBS makes self-declaration simple:
+The QuickZoll app from the BAZG turns self-declaration into a five-minute job:

 - Download the app (iOS / Android, free)